pauldess1/100-seat-airplane-problem/README.md

 There are 100 passengers lined up (in a random order) to board a plane.
 The plane is fully booked, meaning there are exactly 100 seats available.
 Due to a technical malfunction, the first passenger chooses a seat at random, with all seats equally likely.
 Each of the other passengers then proceeds as follows: if their assigned seat is free, they will sit in it; otherwise, they will take a random available seat.
 What is the probability that the last passenger will sit in their assigned seat ?

+Before you run the code and see the results, try to solve the problem yourself!
+Be careful, it's not a simple question...

 ## Features